Eena

 “I

 know,” he grinned with amusement.
-“Hate…love—” His hands shifted in the air as if comparing
+“Hate… love—” His hands shifted in the air as

 “Will